Mean-field games of speedy information access with observation costs: Introduction

 The second part of this paper, from Section \ref{sec:regularise}, focuses on the computation of an MFNE for the MFG-MCDM.
-We employ the seminal (relative) entropy regularisation technique, which aids convergence of the classical iterative scheme: computing an optimal policy (of a single player) for a fixed measure flow, followed by computing the distribution (in augmented state) resulting from said policy.
+We employ the seminal (relative) entropy regularisation technique, which aids convergence of the classical iterative scheme: computing an optimal policy (of a single player) as a best response to a given measure flow, followed by computing the distribution (in augmented state) resulting from said policy.
 In the standard MFG model, it has been shown that the fixed point operator for the regularised problem is contractive under mild conditions \cite{saldi_regularisation, cui2021approximately}.
 This forms the basis of the prior descent algorithm, which is one of the current state-of-the-art algorithms for the computation of approximate Nash equilibria for MFGs \cite{cui2021approximately,mfglib}.
 We prove that for our MFG-MCDM, the corresponding fixed point operator also forms a contraction, provided it is sufficiently regularised by an entropic penalty term.\\

 Apart from actively controlled information access, which is the main contribution, our analysis with compact Polish state and action spaces also extends some results due to \cite{cui2021approximately, saldi_regularisation} about entropy regularized MFGs in finite spaces.
-Our infinite horizon discounted cost problem with time-dependent measure flows also complements the treatment in \cite{cui2021approximately} for finite horizon problems, and the result in \cite{saldi_regularisation} for infinite horizon problems with stationary measure flows.
+Our infinite horizon discounted cost problem with time-dependent measure flows also complements the treatment in \cite{cui2021approximately} for finite horizon problems, and the result in \cite{saldi_regularisation} for infinite horizon problems where the measure flows are taken to be stationary.
 As the MFG-MCDM is a problem with partial observations, the proof also requires a crucial extra step to demonstrate that the aforementioned mapping of the measure flow on the augmented space to that on the underlying space is Lipschitz continuous, in order to conclude the desired fixed point contraction.\\

 The contributions of this article can be summarised as follows.